-Harassment has rarely been out of the news over the last 12 months, with the focus being very much on sexual harassment, particularly against women.
-However, harassment takes many forms and can prove very detrimental to businesses.
-Here we look at what harassment is, how it often masquerades as ‘banter’ and the steps businesses can take to prevent and deal with it.
+Mistreatment in the workplace and harassment have rarely been out of the news over the last 12 months, with the focus being very much on sexual harassment in the workplace, particularly against women.
+However, harassment in workplace situations takes many forms and can prove very detrimental to businesses.
+Here we look at what harassment is, how often the unwanted conduct masquerades as ‘workplace banter and the steps companies can take to prevent and deal with it.

-Harassment is unwanted behaviour towards someone which can make them feel like their dignity has been violated in some way, makes them feel intimidated, humiliated and unsafe in their working environment.
+Harassment at the workplace or workplace bullying is unwanted behaviour towards someone that can make them feel like their dignity is violated in some way, making them feel intimidated, humiliated and unsafe in their working environment.

 - offensive emails, tweets or comments on social media

 - physical behaviour, including physical gestures and facial expressions